-In December 2020, the Company entered into an unsecured convertible debenture arrangement with Dundee Corporation ("Dundee") for principal balance of \$6,500,000, which carries an interest rate of 7.0% per annum payable quarterly for five years.
+In December 2020, the Company entered into an unsecured convertible debenture arrangement with Dundee Corporation for a principal balance of \$6,500,000, which carries an interest rate of 7.0% per annum payable quarterly for five years, and the principal is due in December 2025.
 The principal balance is convertible into 11,627,907 common shares of the Company at \$0.559 per share.
 On the closing date, the Company paid \$357,500 as a finder's fee.
-Over the term of the debenture, the Company may, at its option, redeem the debenture, in whole or in part, at par plus accrued and unpaid interest.
-The Company must pay a redemption fee equal to 2% of the principal amount if redeemed between 12 months and 2 years after the closing date and equal to 4% of the principal amount if redeemed within 12 months of the closing date.
-No redemption fee will be charged after two years of closing date.
+The Company may, at its option, redeem the debenture, in whole or in part, at par plus accrued and unpaid interest.